 Features of Correlation Policy

-- Saves cost to an organization.
+- Saves costs for an organization.

-How Correlation Policy Works
+Working of Correlation Policy

-- In the default correlation pattern, Resolution Intelligence Cloud uses the properties (i.e host, service, application, or device) to check if the signals are relevant to each other.
+- In the default correlation pattern, Resolution Intelligence Cloud uses the properties (i.e., host, service, application, or device) to check if the signals are relevant to each other.

 {